Ajay-Chopra/EPL-Trasnfer-Market/README.md

 For instance, in the snapshot above, we see that out of all the goals that Arsenal scored in the 17/18 season, 12 came in minutes 1-15 of the game.
 Similarly, Arsenal allowed 9 goals in the first fifteen minutes of games for that season.
 The full data set can be found here.

+#### Transfer Data ####
 The second data set was compiled from Opta Sports data and data from https://www.transfermarkt.com/.
-It lists all the players pruchased by EPL clubs during the seasons from 13/14 to 17/18, their position, transfer fee, as well as offensive, possession, and defensive ratings compiled by Opta Sports.
-The full data set can be found here.
+It lists all the players pruchased by EPL clubs during the seasons from 13/14 to 17/18 and their transfer fee.
+Additional parameters include player attributes that I hypothesized would be highly likley to influence the tranfser fee.
+The list was based on reviewing current literature on the subject, which I have compiled here.
+From the literature, it seems that the player attributes that most greatly affect trasnfer fee are age, number of games played in the previous season, number of international caps, nationality and height.
+I combined these with offensvie, defensive and possession-based ratings to create the final data set.
+A snapshot is shown below, and the full data set can be found here.

 ![alt text](https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Transfer-Data.png)

+#### Player Rankings ####

-The last data set is the the full ranking of every professional soccer player as used in the FIFA 2018 videogame.
-While the exact methodology that EA Sports uses to construct its rankings is obsucre to say the least, the FIFA 2018 rankings are the best we have in terms of comprehensive player valuations.
+The last data set is the the full ranking of every professional footballer as used in the FIFA 2018 videogame.
+While the exact methodology that EA Sports uses to construct its rankings is obsucre, the FIFA 2018 rankings are the best we have in terms of current, comprehensive player valuations.
 The full data set can be found here.

 ![alt text](https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Player-Rankings.png)

-## Preliminary Data Analysis ##
+## Understanding the Transfer Market ##

 In order to get a sense of the current mechanics of the EPL transfer market, one ought to begin by separating big and small spenders.
 Currently, transfer spending in the EPL is dominated by the league's wealthiest and most successful clubs--Arsenal, Chelsea, Liverpool, Manchester United, Manchester City and Tottenham Hotspur.
 This group is commonly referred to as the "Big 6."
 The figure below shows average transfer spending for Big 6 clubs over the past seven seasons compared to the average for the rest of the league.